johanmeijer/grott/README.md

 The program is written in python and can be started from the command line or linux services.
 Because the progrom is using sockets to capature the data it is necessary to run it with SUDO rights.

 Since a couple of weeks I have the program running as a service and seem to work fine.
-I will published to prgram soon after doing some clean up.
+I will published the program soon after doing some clean up.
 I will publish setup information in the wiki.